jrtabash/stock_portfolio/docs/sp_report.md

 OPTIONS:
     -x, --exclude <exclude>         Filter stocks by type, symbols or expression;
-                                    If type, must be one of 'stock', 'etf', or 'index'.
+                                    If type, must be one of 'cash', 'etf', or 'index'.
                                     If symbols, must be a comma separated list of symbol names.
                                     If expression, must follow the format '<field> <op> <value>', where:
                                     <field> : one of days, price, net, pct, div, size, value